 With the proliferation of technologies challenging notions of place and time, we understand more than ever that the ephemerality of a chance encounter, of a pastry eaten spontaneously one afternoon can become powerful markers which build meaning and connection.

 Savinien brings his design sensibility, expertise in retail and hospitality, and strong cross-disciplinary creative direction, to imagine, develop and produce projects, events and publications which fold strategic thinking, architectural design, experiential content, and sometimes pastry.

-SAVINIEN CARACOSTEA is an architect, pastry chef and cultural entrepreneur, with interests in retail, cinema, publications, and in the intersection between food, cities, art, and social phenomena.
-He has degrees in Architecture from the Harvard Graduate School of Design (with distinction) and Cornell University, and a degree in Pastry Arts from the French Culinary Institute.
+Savinien Caracostea is an architect, pastry chef, and cultural entrepreneur who combines his extensive research around the future of retail and hospitality with expertise in spatial and culinary design to imagine, generate and activate the commercial and leisure spaces of tomorrow.
+He has degrees in Architecture from the Harvard Graduate School of Design and Cornell University, and a degree in Pastry Arts from the French Culinary Institute.

-His architectural work, while at the Rotterdam office of OMA, includes the winning competition entry for the 271 000m² Toulouse Convention Center, an exhibit at the Beaux Arts School in Paris, and a runway design for Prada.
+Savinien honed his skills at the Rotterdam office of OMA/Rem Koolhaas, where he worked on the winning competition entry for the new Toulouse Convention Center, exhibition projects, and runway shows for Prada.

 Since opening SAVINIEN LLC, he has consulted for top international fashion and hospitality groups, designed cafés, bakeries, corporate headquarters, fashion retail locations, and residential projects in the US, edited numerous publications around Food, Architecture and Retail, and has taught and lectured at prestigious universities.
 He currently teaches at the NYU Graduate Food Studies Program.